kris34hna/HR_Attrition/README.md

 Results & Conclusion
 ====================

-The analysis clearly identifies the **highest-risk employee segments** for attrition at IBM: Sales Representatives (39.76%), young employees aged 18–25 (35.77%), overtime workers (30.53%), frequent business travelers (24.91%), and employees earning under $3K/month (28.61%).
-Salary is the single most controllable lever — attrition drops from 28.61% to 8.90% as income rises.
-Single employees and those in HR/Technical Degree education fields are also disproportionately likely to leave.
-These insights give HR leadership a clear prioritization framework: **fix compensation for low earners, reduce overtime burden, and build targeted retention programs for Sales and young employees.**
+The analysis directly answers all 3 business questions:

+1. **Overall attrition rate is 16.12%** — 237 out of 1,470 employees left with an average tenure of 5.1 years.
+2. **Sales is losing the most people (20.63%)** — followed by HR (19.05%), with Sales Representatives at a critical 39.76% attrition rate.
+3. **Yes — both pay and age strongly predict attrition.** Low earners (Under 3K: 28.61%) and young employees (18–25: 35.77%) are the highest-risk segments.
+Overtime workers (30.53%) and frequent travelers (24.91%) compound the risk further.

+**Recommendation:** Prioritize salary increases for Under 3K earners, reduce overtime burden in Sales, and build targeted retention programs for employees aged 18–35.

 ---